na-na-hi/renget/archive/lcbguide.md

 There are three types of Extraction banners that you will encounter often, aside from the New Manager's Welcome Extraction and 3-Star Identity Assured Extraction banners.
 The rates shown below are individual rates.
 - Standard Extraction
-A permanently-available banner where there is an equal chance of receiving any particular Identity/E.G.O, for any sinner.
+A permanently-available banner where there is an equal chance of receiving any particular Identity/E.G.O, for any Sinner.
 Never roll on this banner outside of using paid Lunacy, this is a truth among all gacha.
 ![Standard Extraction](https://files.catbox.moe/cld2u2.png)

 - New Identity / E.G.O Target Extraction